KevFan/gym2-node-summer-project/README.md

     * CRUD on scheduled classes
     * CRUD on each class session
     * Classes can be hidden from members
+    * Class is added/updated only if the trainer adding the class is free at the dateTime
   * Member
     * View classes
     * Search for a class